chunyang-wen/chunyang-wen.github.io/_posts/2019-09-22-cpp-iterator.md

 ### Introduction

 `Iterator` is an essential part in STL.
-We can use iterator:
+We can use iterator to:
 + traverse the elements of sequence or associative containers.
 + work with STL's algorithm